josephtwilliams/FineTuneYou/README.md

 Overview
 --------

-`FineTuneYou` is a project designed to fine-tune language models based on personalized text documents, such as resumes and custom questions.
-Leveraging the capabilities of GPT-3.5-turbo, this project allows users to generate questions based on their resume, fine-tune a language model, and utilize it for various tasks.
+`FineTuneYou` is a project designed to fine-tune language models based on personalised text documents, such as resumes and custom questions.
+Leveraging the capabilities of GPT-3.5-turbo, this project allows users to generate questions based on their resume, fine-tune a language model, and use this model for retrieval augmented questions answering.

 Features
 --------